raguilarsoriano/eMergeEducation/README.md

 |Age at enrollment|int64|
 |Unemployment rate|float64|

+Additionally, it also incorporates vital data on the students' academic performance at the end of the first and second semesters.
+The problem at hand is formulated as a three-category classification task, where the models are designed to predict three distinct outcomes for the students; we combined the enrolled class with the graduate class, given our business context and target since it would bring better insight and it helped balance our classes in a better way simultaneously.

+The dataset contained over 3000 instances and realized that it was a low-complexity dataset, so from there we also chose punctual performance evaluation techniques that could help us have more reliable results such as cross-validation.

 To have more details of each feature please check the features dictionary [here](link of the csv "here").

 ###  Data Modelling